 There is an inkling underway in society that the familiar concept of “work/life balance” is fundamentally flawed.
 It puts us in the middle of a tug-of-war.
 Work pulls one way, life pulls the other, and we in the middle struggle not to be pulled apart.

 The mass social experience of working from home hinted at the possibility of a better situation, one that’s less about balancing two totally separate spheres and more about blending them in ways that create new opportunities to improve both.

 The one-dimensional struggle for work/life balance may become a two-dimensional search for work/life synergy.
 Instead of fighting to “have a life outside work,” can work become a healthy part of life?

 Many more people than before now see this question and ask it.

 In one corner we find the worst factories or offices, with their strict separation of Work and Life.
 Work happens here; Life happens anywhere but here.

 In the opposite corner dwell the loneliest workers-from-home.
 They can Work from anywhere, but it’s lifeless unless they go back to the office.

-This map helps highlight some of the open spaces for your original thinking.
+The map above helps highlight two of the open spaces for your original thinking:

 Many large organizations are redesigning their office spaces with a brand-new objective: earning their employees’ attendance.
 Before, attendance was mandatory.
 The goal of any redesign was usually to cram more people into the same floorspace and hope they didn’t notice.
 Now the goal of that floorspace is more about creating space to do things in the office that people can't do at home.
 Fewer desks for checking email, and more social spaces to check in with each other.